Skip to main content

 Run reporting as four separate jobs.
 Each has different failure points, so each needs its own checks.

 Pull recurring data from the same sources, in the same order, on the same day each cycle.
 Manual copying across platforms takes time, so automate collection where possible.
-Set one fixed cutoff such as Add current benchmark after verification so month-to-month comparisons stay clean.
+Set one fixed cutoff for each cycle so month-to-month comparisons stay clean.
+If the cutoff is not confirmed yet, mark it as pending client/source confirmation rather than changing it ad hoc.

 Validate pulled numbers against source platforms before you draft commentary.
 Check one top-line total and one segmented view, for example branded vs non-branded or key landing page groups.
 This is where you catch connector breaks, refresh delays, siloed gaps, or attribution issues before they mislead the client.